sharifmarat/technical_blog/contents/projects/percolation/index.md

 ---

 Imagine the grid where every pixel is open with some probability *p*.
-What is the probability to get from left side of the grid to right via open pixels (long-range connectivity)?
+What is the probability to get from left side of the grid to right via open pixels (site percolation)?

 <canvas id="canvas" width="400" height="400" style="background: #eee; display: block; margin: 0 auto; "></canvas>